 Rollout IO - Service Terms and Conditions

-By clicking the "Get Started" button, or otherwise accessing and using the Service, you acknowledge that the following service terms and conditions (the “Terms and Conditions”) constitute a binding legal agreement and shall be deemed incorporated by reference into each Subscription Order, if applicable, between you as a user and/or the customer identified under the Subscription Order (“Customer”) and DeDoCo Ltd. and any of its subsidiaries, which run the Service under the name Rollout IO (“Rollout”).
+By clicking the "Get Started" button, or otherwise accessing and using the Service, you acknowledge that the following service terms and conditions (the “Terms and Conditions”) constitute a binding legal agreement and shall be deemed incorporated by reference into each Service Order, if applicable, between you as a user and/or the customer identified under the Service Order (“Customer”) and: (1) if you are a resident of the United States of America – with Rollout.IO, INC, and (2) if you are a resident of any country outside the United States of America - with DeDoCo Ltd. (either shall be referred as “Rollout”).

-The Terms and Conditions and the applicable Subscription Order shall be collectively known as the “Agreement”.
+The Terms and Conditions and the applicable Service Order shall be collectively known as the “Agreement”.

 The Agreement shall apply to all Customers of the https://www.rollout.io (the "Site").
 By accessing, browsing or otherwise using any part of the Site the Customer agree to be bound by the Agreement.
 Customer is requested to read the Agreement carefully and to save it.
 If Customer does not agree to all of the terms of the Agreement, Customer should leave the Site and discontinue use of the Services immediately.